thehyve/delphyne/docs/semantic_mapping.rst

     :local:
     :backlinks: none

-The section describes available Delphyne's tools to map source data to standard OMOP concept_ids during ETL execution.
+The section describes available delphyne's tools to map source data to standard OMOP concept_ids during ETL execution.

 Vocabulary-based mappings
 -------------------------

-Delphyne's :class:`.CodeMapper` class enables the creation of mapping dictionaries from non-standard OMOP vocabulary terms to valid standard concept_ids.
+delphyne's :class:`.CodeMapper` class enables the creation of mapping dictionaries from non-standard OMOP vocabulary terms to valid standard concept_ids.
 Once created, a mapping dictionary can be used in any transformation to quickly lookup mappings for any source term.